 Simmer for 5 minutes over medium heat.

-Now this part wasn't included in the original recipe, but Jill highly recommends it and I have to agree, it makes an excellent addition.
+Now this part wasn't included in the original recipe, but Jill highly recommended it and I have to agree, it's an excellent addition.

 Anyone out there have a good copycat recipe for this dressing?
 Please share if you do.

 Simply buy a bag of broccoli slaw and dress it with Trader Joe's Spicy Peanut Vinaigrette, then pile it on top of the sloppy joe filling.